krmboya/ssitegen/README.md

 Inside `mysite`, are the following:

-- settings.py
+- settings.py - site specific configuration
-- static
+- static - static assets like images, JavaScript, css etc
-- templates
+- templates - contains templates for common parts of the html pages
-- content
+- content - contains the actual blog/page entries as markdown files

 ### Generating a site